 Directed the ALSC President to appoint a joint task force with REFORMA to review procedures of the Pura Belpré Award Committee and to report back to both boards by Midwinter 2001.

 Authorized $3500 to match that amount put forward by REFORMA towards the creation of the Pura Belpré Medal.

-Statement of Commitment to Excellence in Library Service to Children in a Technological Age" as follows:
+Adopted the " Statement of Commitment to Excellence in Library Service to Children in a Technological Age" as follows:

 "Technology, specifically the Internet, is revolutionizing how we live, learn and work.
 No other technology in history has provided us with so much information so easily.
 Recognizing that the Internet has raised concerns about children's access to potentially harmful material, the Association for Library Service to Children affirms the commitment of children's librarians across America to ensuring a positive library experience for children.